SublimeText/UnitTesting/README.md

 the following

 - if the yielded object is a callable, the runner will evaluate the [callable][3] and check its returned value.
-If the result is `True`, the runner continues the generator, if not, the runner will wait until the condition is met.

-- the yielded object could be also a dictionary of the form `{"condition": callable, timeout: timeout}` to specify timeout.
+If the result is not `None`, the runner continues the generator, if not, the runner will wait until the condition is met with the default timeout of 4s.
+The result of the callable can be also retrieved from the `yield` statement.
+The yielded object could be also a dictionary of the form `{"condition": callable, timeout: timeout}` to specify timeout in ms.

 - if the yielded object is an integer, say `x`, then it will [continue][4] the generator after `x` ms.

 - `yield AWAIT_WORKER` would yield to a task in the worker thread.

-- otherwise, `yield` would yield to a task in the main thread.
+- otherwise, a single `yield` would yield to a task in the main thread.